h-k11sk/collective_intelligence/README.md

-# Ruby on Rails チュートリアル：サンプルアプリケーション
+# Ruby on Rail Tutorial: Sample Application
 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.jp/)